Glossary of Musical Terms

 Solfège is often employed to teach pitch and singing to music students.
 It provides a way to identify and reproduce musical pitches by associating them with specific syllables.
 The system can be adapted to different scales and keys, making it a versatile tool for vocal training.

-sonata A musical composition for solo instrument or small ensemble, typically in three or four movements.
+sonata A musical composition for solo instruments or small ensembles, typically in three or four movements.

 sonata form A structure used in the first movements of many classical compositions, including sonatas and symphonies.